mattmakai/fullstackpython.com/source/content/pages/06-web-apis/01-application-programming-interfaces.markdown

 ## APIs learning checklist
-<i class="fa fa-check-square-o"></i>
-Learn the API concepts of machine-to-machine communication with JSON and XML, endpoints and webhooks.
+1. Learn the API concepts of machine-to-machine communication with JSON and XML, endpoints and webhooks.

-<i class="fa fa-check-square-o"></i>
-Integrate an API such as Twilio or Stripe into your web application.
+1. Integrate an API such as Twilio or Stripe into your web application.
    Read the [API integration](/api-integration.html) section for more information.

-<i class="fa fa-check-square-o"></i>
-Use a framework to create an API for your own application.
+1. Use a framework to create an API for your own application.
+Learn about web API frameworks on the [API creation](/api-creation.html) page.

-<i class="fa fa-check-square-o"></i>
-Expose your web application's API so other applications can consume data you want to share.
+1. Expose your web application's API so other applications can consume data you want to share.

-### What's next after learning about APIs?